sebastien-zhou/documentation-ia-product/documentation/igrc-platform/dashboards/dashboard-introduction.md

 # Configure the Dashboard Layout

 Dashboard components are arranged according to a **grid layout** , where the display space is divided in a fixed number of columns and a varying number of rows.
-<br>Grid layouts are commonly used in web design to ensure clarity and readability of the displayed content whatever the size of the display and because it's easy to put in place (no pixel headaches).
+Grid layouts are commonly used in web design to ensure clarity and readability of the displayed content whatever the size of the display and because it's easy to put in place (no pixel headaches).
-<br>Each component of the dashboard can span one or more columns and one or more rows of the grid, but it cannot cover a fractional part of a grid cell.
+Each component of the dashboard can span one or more columns and one or more rows of the grid, but it cannot cover a fractional part of a grid cell.

 To define the layout of your dashboard, do the following: